Christian Lutete: Professional career

 On July 29, 2020, Lutete signed his first professional contract with CSU Sibiu of the Liga Națională.
 He averaged 8.6 points and 2.1 rebounds per game.
 On February 28, 2021, Lutete signed with Bashkimi Prizren of the Kosovo Basketball Superleague.

 National team career

-Lutete made his debut for the DR Congo men's national basketball team in July 2022, in a 2023 FIBA Basketball World Cup qualification.
+Lutete made his debut for the DR Congo men's national basketball team in July 2022, in the 2023 FIBA Basketball World Cup qualification.
 On July 2, he scored 19 points and had 6 rebounds in a 72–60 win over Senegal.
+Lutete played at FIBA AfroBasket 2025 with Congo, and averaged 9.5 points per game as the team reached the quarter-final qualifiers.

 Personal life

 Lutete is the son of Claude and Lishion Lutete and has an older sister, Bijou.
 His favorite basketball player is Kobe Bryant.